faicker/greendns/README.md

 # pychinadns

 A DNS recursive resolve server to avoid result being poisoned and friendly to CDN.
 It will qeury dns servers at the same time.
 You must config at least two dns servers.
-One is in China and the other is out of China which is not poisoned(tunnel through VPN or use OpenDNS 443/5353 port).
+One is local and the other is foreign which is not poisoned(tunnel through VPN or use OpenDNS 443/5353 port, dnscrypt-proxy is recommended).

 Use the response as follows,

 ```
-First filter poisoned ip with block iplist with -b argument.
+First filter poisoned ip with blocked iplist with -b argument.
 Second,
                            | result is local | result is foreign
      local dns server      |    A            |   B
      foreign dns server    |    C            |   D

+From the matrix, we get the result as follows,
 AC: use local dns server result
 AD: use local dns server result
 BC: not possible. use foreign dns server result